storeman-developers/harbour-storeman-installer/cache-docker-images_github-ci.md

 ### Pre-download the container images

-The most trivial way to cope with "`action/cache`'s access limitations is to pre-download images expicitly.
-For this one creates a download directory by issuing `mkdir -p $GITHUB_ACTIONS/<image-name>` (the `-p` is only used to prevent an error, when the dirctory already exists; `$GITHUB_ACTIONS` resolves to `/home/runner` on Linux, GitHub calls this location "runner workspace"), download the image by some third party tool (the docker CLI commands do not allow for setting the download location), then execute a [`docker image load`](https://docs.docker.com/engine/reference/commandline/image_load/) (or [`docker image import`](https://docs.docker.com/engine/reference/commandline/image_import/)) and ultimately continue as before  (e.g., instanciating and starting a docker container by [`docker run`](https://docs.docker.com/engine/reference/commandline/run/)).
+The most trivial way to cope with `action/cache`'s access limitations is to pre-download images expicitly.
+For this one creates a download directory by issuing `mkdir -p $GITHUB_ACTIONS/<image-name>` (the `-p` is only used to prevent an error, when the dirctory already exists; `$GITHUB_ACTIONS` resolves to `/home/runner` on Linux, GitHub calls this location "runner workspace", it is naturally also the initial PWD), download the image by some third party tool (the docker CLI commands do not allow for setting the download location), then execute a [`docker image load`](https://docs.docker.com/engine/reference/commandline/image_load/) (or [`docker image import`](https://docs.docker.com/engine/reference/commandline/image_import/)) and ultimately continue as before  (e.g., instanciating and starting a docker container by [`docker run`](https://docs.docker.com/engine/reference/commandline/run/)).

 Mind that the git repository is also checked out to the "runner workspace" (`$GITHUB_ACTIONS`) as root directory, so do pay attention to not clobber any files or directories of your source repository.